 Located in Dekalb County, Chamblee was first incorporated as a city in 1908.
 Among the other neighborhoods mentioned in our top 8, Chamblee is the farthest from the downtown at about 14 miles away.
 However, what it lacks in distance is made up by the housing options and booming development in this area.
 Since 2000, the downtown district of Chamblee has seen tons of lofts and townhomes being been built in this community.
 For families or young adults looking for their desired housing option at a reasonable price, Chamblee hits the nail on the head.

-With buyers on waitlists for homes in this area, Peachtree Heights West is one of Buckhead's most prestigious and desired neighborhoods.
-Homes in this area start at $1M and go up from there, so home buyers must come ready with their wallets ready when considering this top spot.
-If you're looking for a southern, luxurious, suburban feel that's minutes from Downtown, then this community is the place to be.
-Ranked as the #1 Hottest Atlanta Neighborhood by Curbed Magazine, Peachtree Heights West is hot on the map for those looking to live lavish in Atlanta.
+Straddling the beltline, Reynoldstown is one of intowns most desired neighborhoods.
+Homes in this area start at $400K and go up from there, so home buyers must come ready with their wallets ready when considering this top spot.
+If you're looking for an eclectic feel that's walkable to Downtown, then this community is the place to be.

-Atlanta is full of some pretty hot places to live!
-If you're looking to purchase a home in one of these areas and receive thousands back, then contact SimpleShowing today at 800-456-8075.
+Atlanta is full of some hot places to live!
+If you're looking to move a bit further outside the city, check out the best suburbs in Atlanta.